aczw/cuda-path-tracer/README.md

 #### Ray-triangle intersection

+A mesh is just a giant list of triangles that encompass it.
+Since the primitives we're intersecting with aren't spheres or cubes anymore, we need to write a new intersection test function, this time for lists of triangles.
+Luckily, GLM provides `glm::intersectRayTriangle` for me to start with.

 My first implementation was simple and naive.
 For each triangle in the mesh, we perform a ray-triangle intersection test.
 If successful, we calculate intersection terms and return early.
 However, this logic is incorrect because it may not necesarily return the intersection with the *smallest* `t` value.

 |**Not taking the minimum `t` value**|**Taking the minimum `t` value**|